Justine2403/hsr-etl-pipeline/README.md

  - transforming it into analytics-ready tables
  - using it via a visualization layer.
 Future iterations will include fully automated orchestration, advanced metrics, and comparative analytics.

+## Python librairies tools
+### Dependency management with Poetry

+This project uses **Poetry** to manage the Python environment and dependencies.
+Poetry provides several benefits that make it ideal for ETL pipelines and Data Engineering projects:
+- Isolated virtual environment: automatically creates a dedicated Python environment for the project
+  - Ensures no conflicts with other projects or global Python packages
+  - Keeps project easy to reproduce on another machine
+- Dependency and version management
+  - `pyproject.toml` lists all project dependencies
+  - `poetry.lock` locks exact versions, ensuring that everyone running the project uses the same versions of packages
+- Separation of dev and prod dependencies: avoid installing unnecessary packages in production environments
+  - Dev dependencies include tools for testing and formatting
+  - Prod dependencies include libraries required to run the project
+- Script execution with `poetry run`: guarantees that scripts always run in the correct environment with the right dependencies

+### Python version management with pyenv

+Allow to switch between python version to make the differents librairies and techs work in the project.